Patpig10/bee/README.md

 U key to make it rain
 I key to make it sunny
 # How it works
+In this project, each animal is represented by a "boid" (a simulated creature) that is governed by a set of behaviors attached to it.
+These behaviors dictate what the animal will do based on specific conditions being met.
+For example, a bird might exhibit flocking behavior or seek shelter when it rains, while a bee might search for flowers to collect nectar.

+To interact with the simulation, you can use keyboard inputs:

+Pressing U triggers rain, allowing you to observe how the animals react.
+Birds might flock together or seek shelter, while bees could alter their behavior to stay airborne or seek cover.
+Pressing I switches the weather to sunny, causing the animals to adjust their actions accordingly.
 # List of classes/assets

 | Class/asset | Source |